By default, when a user-based service receives a SIGTERM or SIGINT signal, it swiftly closes all active connections and halts all components.

 static_config.yaml example:

-With such configurations a service will switch to graceful shutdown mode after SIGTERM or SIGINT.
+If one or both parameters are non-zero a service will switch to graceful shutdown mode after SIGTERM or SIGINT.
 It corresponds to components::ServiceLifetimeStage::kGracefulShutdown service lifetime stage.

 At this stage the service will: